natdlc/udemy-react/README.md

 199. What's So Complex About Forms?

+    - forms / inputs can assume diff states
+    - one or more inputs are invalid
+    - all inputs valid

 200. Dealing With Form Submission & Getting User Input Values

 201. Adding Basic Validation